unitaryfund/unitary.fund/src/content/blog/2024_qcoder.md

 ## Note
 Almost the same problem was featured in the [QCoder Programming Contest 002](https://www.qcoder.jp/contests/QPC002/).
 In Problem A3, both solutions 1 and 2 are accepted.
 However, in Problem A5, only Solution 2 is accepted, as it meets the stricter depth constraints.
 If you're interested, feel free to submit your solution and see how you do!
 Can you find a shorter circuit?

+# Getting Started
+If you're interested in exploring the platform, you can join by following the steps below:

+## Step 1: Environment Setup
+We currently support [Qiskit](https://github.com/Qiskit/qiskit/) as the available quantum programming language.
+For the best coding experience, we recommend setting up a local Qiskit environment on your computer.
+This setup will provide useful features such as autocompletion and linting to improve productivity and code quality.

+To get started, please refer to the [official Qiskit documentation](https://docs.quantum.ibm.com/guides/) for detailed installation instructions and guidelines.

+## Step 2: User Registration
+To participate in contests and submit your solutions, you need to sign up via the [registration page](https://www.qcoder.jp/auth/signup).

+## Step 3: Dive In and Enjoy!
+You now have access to all the content on QCoder.
+We suggest starting by participating in past contests.
+While you may find some parts difficult initially, you'll gain a deeper understanding as you solve problems and refer to the provided editorials.
+QCoder offers contests for everyone, from complete beginners to seasoned experts.

 # Conclusion
 [QCoder](https://www.qcoder.jp/) is a quantum competitive programming platform, offering opportunities to challenge and advance your skills in quantum computing.